CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 Reconciliation deadline: "Landlord shall deliver the annual CAM reconciliation statement to Tenant within ninety (90) days of the end of each calendar year.
 Landlord's failure to deliver the reconciliation within [180] days of year-end shall constitute a waiver of any balance due from Tenant for such year."

-The waiver provision is rarely granted but worth attempting — it creates accountability for landlords who delay reconciliations.
+The waiver provision is rarely granted but worth attempting.
+It creates accountability for landlords who delay reconciliations.

 Payment timing: "Any balance due from Tenant pursuant to the annual reconciliation shall be due within thirty (30) days of Tenant's receipt of the reconciliation statement."